thijsfranck/the-dynamic-typists/README.md

 We are pleased to share our version of an image-based **CAPTCHA** application.
 In light of recent advancements in large language models, many conventional CAPTCHA challenges have started to fall short in determining the authenticity of a user.
 This inadequacy poses significant risk for websites and APIs that aim to deter malicious activities like DDoS attacks.

-Our CAPTCHA approach introduces **multifaceted challenges** that require the user to the *unscramble* an image and *identify a code* that becomes evident only upon successful unscrambling.
+Our CAPTCHA approach introduces **multifaceted challenges** that require the user to *unscramble* an image and *identify a code* that becomes evident only upon successful unscrambling.
 These combined steps present a more robust barrier against AI-driven attacks on the web.

 ## Contents